elizabethgarza/Spanish-Diacriticizer/README.md

 ## Purpose

 The purpose of this project is to design a supervised machine learning Naive Bayes classification algorithm that can predict whether or not a letter in a Spanish word should have a diacritic.
-Aside from designing a model that correctly adds diacritics to unidecoded words in a sentence, the other purpose of this project is to explore the pros and cons of using both the NLTK and Scikit multinomial versions of this algorithm.
+Aside from designing a `SpanishDiacriticizer`--i.e. a model that correctly adds diacritics to unidecoded Spanish words in a sentence--the other purpose of this project is to explore the pros and cons of using both the NLTK and Scikit versions of this algorithm.

 As such, you will see two directories, titled `nltk` and `sk-learn`, which contain python scripts that will give you the option to:
 1.  diacriticize Spanish texts based on the two models that have been made available on this repo.